mark-joyce/Milestone1/README.md

 - Add more businesses worked with in the portfolio section as the agency grows and gets new clients.

 ## Testing
+???

+This site was tested across multiple browsers on desktop (Google Chrome, Internet Explorer, Firefox) and on multiple mobile devices (iPhone X, OnePlus One, iPad) to ensure compatibility and responsiveness.
+During the testing phase, I realised that the agency's logo at the top left of the website (' class="brand" ') was distorted and not good quality when on mobile device browsers, so the width was reduced by 20%.
+On Mobile Devices (Under 768px), the content inside the class 'col-sm-4' and the button 'btn-lg' didn't look good when smaller than the desktop version, so the margins, width and text alignment were changed to make it look better.

 ## Deployment
 This site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named `index.html`.